Comparison of normal ovary and polycystic ovary.

 You can also keep a symptom diary to identify the lifestyle triggers that make your PCOS feel worse.
 You can include daily meals, exercise, sleep, and symptoms.
 Over time, you’ll start to pick up on certain patterns.

 Gradual, sustained weight loss may help with the metabolic components of PCOS, like insulin resistance and high blood pressure.
 It may also improve other symptoms, like stubborn acne.
-If you can, try to work closely with a healthcare provider or nutritionist when creating a weight loss plan.
+If you can, try to work closely with a healthcare provider or nutritionist when creating a healthy weight loss plan.
 Having someone’s support, helping monitor your progress and customizing your routine, will make it easier to maintain your results long-term.

 Polycystic Ovary Syndrome & periods